...

 Kerala – A Model of Moderate to High Wages

-Kerala distinguishes itself with its particular socioeconomic situation and more focus on worker welfare.
 Reflecting the state’s progressive labor policy and greater cost of living, minimum salaries in Kerala are usually moderate to high.

 New Delhi -The Urban Benchmark

-As the capital, New Delhi naturally shows higher minimum salaries influenced by industrial activity and greater cost of living.
+As the capital, New Delhi naturally shows higher minimum salaries influenced by industrial activity and a greater cost of living.

-• Economic Factors: Higher pay rates are a result of the concentration of corporate headquarters, the growing service industry, and great demand for trained workers.
+• Economic Factors: Higher pay rates are a result of the concentration of corporate headquarters, the growing service industry, and the great demand for trained workers.

 Additional Regional Examples